Undergraduate Satisfactory Academic Progress Policy

-Students who have been academically excluded from The Sage Colleges but are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state, or institutional aid programs.
+Students who have been academically dismissed or suspended from The Sage Colleges but who are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state, or institutional aid programs.
 Admissions decisions are totally separate from funding decisions.

 - There is a letter of support from the student’s academic advisor.

-- If an appeal is granted: Students whose appeals are granted will receive aid on a conditional basis for one semester.
+- If an appeal is granted: Students whose appeals are granted will be placed on financial aid probation and will receive aid on a conditional basis for one semester.
 The conditions will be outlined in the letter sent to the student granting the appeal.
 The Financial Aid Appeals Committee will review the student's record at the end of the semester to determine his/her status for the following semester.
-Students who fail to meet the conditions outlined by the committee during their conditional semester will not be allowed to submit a subsequent appeal.
+Students who fail to meet the conditions outlined by the committee during their conditional semester will not be to submit a subsequent appeal.

 - During the time the student is placed on probation, he/she must successfully complete the semester without any failures, incompletes, or withdrawals.

 Students receiving all F grades or having a zero GPA in one semester will have their status automatically moved to Unsatisfactory Academic Progress (USAP) and will not be eligible for federal or institutional financial aid regardless of meeting all other SAP requirements.
 Until the student is making satisfactory academic progress, he/she is responsible for all charges due to the college.

 During the semester that the student received all F grades or a combination of F’s and Incompletes (I) the student will be asked to verify their attendance.
 Failure to verify attendance will be considered an “unofficial” withdrawal and aid for that semester is subject to the Return to Title IV (R2T4) Federal Calculation of repayment.
 This calculation could result in the student having an outstanding balance with the college due to returned funds to the Department of Education.